brwnj/smoove-nf/README.md

 + `--outdir`
 	+ The base results directory for output
 	+ **default:** './results'
++ `--bed`
+	+ File path to bed of exclude regions for `smoove call`.
+	+ Exclude regions for b37 and GRCh38 are made available by the Hall lab under [speedseq](https://github.com/hall-lab/speedseq/tree/master/annotations).
 + `--exclude`
     + regular expression of chromosomes to skip
 	+ You should escape '$', e.g. `"~random\$,~_alt\$"`